sleepyfox/Code-Dojo-45/js/log.md

 First things first, I'll move all the operator handling out into a helper function, which I'll pass a list.
 I'll call this function `evaluate`.
 I could write some tests here, but because this is a 'simple' refactoring, I'll just extract the helper function.
 I don't need to export `evaluate` because it is still private, and not directly tested.

 With some renaming and stuff it just works.
 NOT!
 Turns out that I forgot that when I send it the tokens using `slice(1,3)` that the second argument to the slice is the first item that isn't included, doh!
 Fence-post error.
 Changing it to a 4 makes all the tests green again.

+`git checkout b5bb102`

+The switch statement is a bit ugly.
+Let's replace it with a hash lookup and just turn our operations into a lookup of simple functions.